When you don’t have to self-quarantine upon arrival in the Netherlands

 Partners, spouses, parents and children

-If you travel to the Netherlands from Belgium or Germany to visit your parent or child you do not have to self-quarantine either.
+If you travel to the Netherlands from Belgium or Germany to visit your parent, child, spouse or partner, you do not have to self-quarantine either.

 Temporarily leaving self-quarantine: purposes of travel